 Not to mention that it takes a lot of time to apply all that gunk.
-Then, after I did drain the tube and cover each spot, I was left greasy and sticky.
+Then, after I did drain the tube and covered each spot, I was left greasy and sticky.
 So, I had two options: wrap myself in plastic wrap like leftovers or get grease stains on my furniture, clothes, and anything else I needed to touch.

 Exploring treatment options

 The next best choice seemed to be phototherapy.
-I did this for awhile and can say it was moderately effective.
+I did this for a while and can say it was moderately effective.
 I never reached clearance, but my plaques were subdued and I had much less flaking and discomfort.
-The downside was that it wasn’t sustainable with my schedule or my finances.
-To keep up any results, I had to visit my dermatologist 2-3 times a week and pay a $35 copay each visit.
-That adds up quick!
-I was never told about home phototherapy units back then, but having a small studio apartment, I don’t think that would have been a reasonable choice anyways.

 Living, suffering, and learning

-I spent over a decade rooted firm in my decision to let my psoriasis take my skin over, because rough skin wasn’t worth having nervous system disorders, spending enormous amounts of time slathering myself in ointments and cream for little results.
+I spent over a decade rooted firmly in my decision to let my psoriasis take my skin over because rough skin wasn’t worth having nervous system disorders or spending enormous amounts of time slathering myself in ointments and cream for little results.

 The inflammation of psoriasis is not just on the skin, it is on the inside too.
-I was so worried about finding something to make the outside better, I didn’t realize that I needed to make my insides better also.
+I was so worried about finding something to make the outside better that I didn’t realize that I also needed to make my insides better.

 I found that these medications weren’t as petrifying as I made them out to be.
 One review of the oldest biologics on the market in relation to incidences of demyelinating disease (fancy word for nervous system disorders) found the following...

 In clinical trials: 6990 patients had received treatment with etanercept with one reported case of multiple sclerosis; 5204 patients were treated with adalimumab with no cases identified and 2322 patients were treated with infliximab with one case of demyelinating polyneuropathy.
 Outside of clinical trials: 19 individual cases of demyelinating disorders from TNFi treatment have been reported.1

+There is a risk anytime you take a medication, even something as familiar as over-the-counter pain relievers.
+I weighed the risks and determined that the benefits would be much more significant than the threats.
 Those were odds I was comfortable with.
-There is a risk anytime you take a medication, even something as common as over-the-counter pain relievers.
-I had to weigh the risks and determined that the benefits would be much greater than the threats.
-If I left my disease untreated, I was taking a chance at developing some very debilitating conditions because of the inflammation.

 Don’t ever feel pressured or obligated to do one treatment or another, but do push yourself to research and talk to your doctor to come up with a plan you are comfortable with.